E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/QMCQEPack/readme.rst

 if that is not the case it is possible to use the internal version of FFTW library changing the ``__FFTW3`` flag to ``__FFTW`` in
 ``make.sys``.

-Once the ``libpwinterface.so`` library is compiled and included/linked to the library path one can procede to build the QMCPack software, as detailed in the official QMCPack documentation `<https://qmcpack.org/documentation>`_.
+Once the ``libpwinterface.so`` library is compiled and included/linked to the library path one can proceed to build the QMCPack software, as detailed in the official QMCPack documentation `<https://qmcpack.org/documentation>`_.

 To test the code one can run the tests in the directory ``qmcpack/QMCQEPack_test``; here there are folders with input files for some simulation examples each with their one ``Reference`` directory to check the results.
 A more detailed ``Readme`` file is also present there.

-It should be noted that the current version of this module only supports serial runs; a parallel version is currently in developement.
+It should be noted that the current version of this module only supports serial runs; a parallel version is currently in development.

 Source Code
 ___________